Last Updated: April 26, 2022

 This section assumes that you’re using the option “Customizing Your Origin” rules presented in Tasha’s Cauldron of Everything.
 If you’re not using those rules, scroll down to the next section.

 Between doubling your proficiency bonus with tools and Tireless Precision, no one can compete with the Artificer’s capabilities with tools.
-Vedalken Dispassion provides a helpful defense which nicely complements the Artificer’s typically very high AC, and protects you from things that can’t be handled by things like Absorb Elements.
+Vedalken Dispassion provides a helpful defense which nicely complements the Artificer’s typically very high AC, and protects you from things that can’t be handled by things like Absorb Elements or infusions.

 A skill and a tool give the Barbarian something useful to do outside of combat, and Vedalken Dispassion protects you from effects which can usually incapacitate martial characters with ease.